rafalpiotrowski/tx-guard/README.md

 `csv-async = { version = "1.2.4", features = ["with_serde", "tokio"] }` (https://crates.io/crates/csv-async)

 ## Security vulnerabilities
-run `cargo audit` (https://lib.rs/crates/cargo-audit) to get report on the possible security issues
+At the moment audit did not identify any security issues. run `cargo audit` (https://lib.rs/crates/cargo-audit) to get report on the possible security issues

 # Architecture

+Solution is based on clasical producer/consumer model.
+We start with 2 tasks
+1. CsvTransactionReader::process_data_file, acting here as producer.
+2. TxProcessor::process_transactions, acting here as consumer
+During the operation of TxProcessor more tasks are created 1 for each Account (i.e. client_id).
+Like wise here TxProcessor::process_transactions acts like producer for each TxProcessor::process_account_transactions task.

+## Memory usage

+Since we can have max 65_535 accounts and 4_294_967_295 transactions in the total max memory usage whould be around 70GB :
+- Transaction size is 12 bytes (total max size in memory 69 GB)
+- Account size is 16 bytes (total max size in memory 1 MB)
+- plus memory used to store list of taks etc.

+Even if we would have 80% of Deposit and Withraw transactions, it still takes more then we can store in RAM.

+For this we would need to use some sort of database to store transactions for lookup and not to keep them in running memory.

 ## Cargo project
 Solution is split into 2 parts: